 When do you have time on your hands to just do you?
 When you’re not baking cookies or visiting the city, set aside time to for a new talent or skill you’ve been eager to explore.
 You know what we’re talking about — that resume ‘skill’ you’re so ‘proficient’ in?
 Why don’t you actually become proficient in it?
 For example, increase your value by familiarizing yourself with a new application, blogging, creating content on Photoshop, studying a new language, or maybe popping into a few dance classes to relieve stress.

 Who knows?
 You might discover a skill you never knew you had, which will end up influencing your 2018 in ways you never imagined.
 Get it done here.

-This learning platform brings online classes taught by the world’s best practitioners.
+Skillshare, a learning platform that brings online classes taught by the world’s best practitioners is your place.
 It’s personalized and on-demand, learning in design, photography, and allows you to discover new opportunities.

 Read Inspirational and Motivational Books

 The time is now to dive into an empowering book, analyze research, or gain knowledge in a podcast.
 Reading and listening are two of the best things you can do to educate and feed wisdom to your mind.
 Entering into a new year and holding high expectations for yourself can be intimidating and daunting.